 Create a Christmas Memory Jar

-Ask everyone in the family to write down special moments and memories on slips through the festive season and place them in a jar.
-On New Year's Eve, gather everyone together to read and reminisce about all the fun times.
+Ask everyone to write down special holiday moments and place them in a jar.
+On New Year's Eve, read them together and reminisce about the festive fun.

 Make a Christmas Quilt

-If your family is creative and good at craft you could challenge everyone to work on a simple quilt project together.
-Each person can contribute a square with their own design, creating a cosy keepsake to keep you warm.
+If your family is crafty, work together on a simple quilt project.
+Each person can contribute a square with their own design, creating a cosy keepsake.

 Make a Christmas Countdown Chain

 Create a paper chain countdown to Christmas.
-Each day, remove one link from the chain, building excitement as the big day approaches.
+Remove one link each day to build excitement as the big day approaches.

 Put Together A Christmas Playlist

-Put together a Christmas playlist of your family's favourite Christmas songs.
-Encourage everyone to add their choices to the playlist, then you can play it on Christmas Day.
+Compile a Christmas playlist of your family's favourite songs.
+Encourage everyone to add their favourites, then play it on Christmas Day.

 Visit a Christmas Market

-Take a trip to a local Christmas market and stock up on artisanal gifts, decorations and festive food.
+Explore a local Christmas market and stock up on artisanal gifts, decorations, and festive food.

 Make Christmas Crackers

 Create your own Christmas crackers filled with small toys, jokes, and candy.
-Then use the crackers to decorate the Christmas Day table.
+Use them to decorate the Christmas Day table.

 Make a Christmas Piñata

-Make a Christmas-themed piñata filled with candy and treats.
-It’s a fun addition for kids to look forward to after all the gifts have been opened on Christmas day.
+Craft a Christmas-themed piñata filled with candy and treats.
+It’s a fun addition for kids to enjoy after the gifts have been opened on Christmas Day.

 Make a Christmas Bird Feeder

 Create a bird feeder using pinecones, peanut butter, and birdseed.
-Hang it outside to help the birds feed when food is scarce during the cold winter months.
-Add an extra element by challenging your kids to keep a log of which birds visit the feeder.
+Hang it outside to help the birds during the winter.
+Encourage kids to log which birds visit.

 Make a Christmas Garland